-National Jewish Health is now offering both molecular diagnostic and antibody (IgG and IgM) testing to all patients with a physician order through our Advanced Diagnostic Laboratories.
-Patients are tested at a temporary structure outside the main hospital on our campus.
-Most physicians and patients will receive results for molecular testing within 24-48 hours of specimen collection.
-Results for antibody testing currently are being received within five days of specimen collection.
+National Jewish Health is now offering both molecular diagnostic and antibody (IgG and IgM) testing for patients and the public, with and without a physician order/referral through our Advanced Diagnostic Laboratories.
+Testing is administered at a temporary structure outside the main hospital on our campus.

 Refer a Patient Online